al45tair/netifaces/README.rst

 your operating system *very* carefully, as some systems become extremely confused or route packets in a non-obvious manner.

+I'm very interested in hearing from anyone (on any platform) for whom the ``gateways()`` method doesn't produce the expected results.
+It's quite complicated extracting this information from the operating system (whichever operating system we're talking about), and so I expect there's at least one system out there where this just won't work.

 3. This is great!
 What platforms does it work on?
 --------------------------------------------------